jayeshprajapaticrest/ProofpointMSDefender/README.md

 ## INSTALLATION

-1. First, unzip the ProofpointMSDefender file.
-2. In terminal, go the path where docker-compose.yml file is present.
+1. In terminal, go the path where docker-compose.yml file is present.
-3. Then run the following command in terminal, to start the docker and run the python app : ```docker compose run --name proofpoint proofpoint```.
+2. Then run the following command in terminal, to start the docker and run the python app : ```docker compose run --name proofpoint proofpoint```.
-4. To reconfigure any input credentials run command : ```docker exec -it proofpoint setsid -w python reconfigure.py```.
+3. To reconfigure any input credentials run command : ```docker exec -it proofpoint setsid -w python reconfigure.py```.
-5. To restart the integration run this command : ```docker exec -it proofpoint setsid python restart.py```.
+4. To restart the integration run this command : ```docker exec -it proofpoint setsid python restart.py```.
-6. To stop the docker container run this command : ```docker stop proofpoint```.
+5. To stop the docker container run this command : ```docker stop proofpoint```.

 ## Third party python library used